 For you, this means growing an email list of targeted people interested in your product or service.

-You’re educating them on how you can help, why this product/service should matter to them and you’re listening to their problems / fears so that you can position yourself in the best way possible for your launch.
+You’re educating them on how you can help, and why this product/service should matter to them and you’re listening to their problems/fears so that you can position yourself in the best way possible for your launch.

 There are too many people who launch a Kickstarter campaign by sending an email out on launch day or posting on their Facebook page, expecting people to buy.
 It’s like a politician turning up at your door on election day and asking you to go to the polls and vote for them… It doesn’t work.